Appendix A: RISCV

 env->gpr[xSP] = regs->sp;

-The ELF object file format uses program headers, which are read by the system loader and describe how the program should be loaded into memory.
-The program headers of an ELF file may be displayed using llvm-objdump -p [16].
+The ELF object file format uses program headers, which the system loader reads to know how to load the program into memory.
+The program headers of an ELF file can be displayed using llvm-objdump -p [16].

-The “la sp, __stack_top” is Psuedo instructions in RISCV [17].
+The instruction “la sp, __stack_top” is a pseudo-instruction in RISCV [17].

 $ pwd